 In the largest turn-out in recent years, the guests included members of the Class of 2008 involved in the newly-established Adventure Award.
 The Head, Sarah Capewell, spoke about how important the Bursary Fund is, with 84 pupils in the school currently receiving fee assistance.

 After lunch, guests heard from pupils in Upper Sixth - Anjali Abraham (Deputy Head of School) and Edward Griffiths (Senior Prefect).
-Anjali spoke of her time at school and how a combination of championing academic excellence, the sense of community and her co-curricular activities (Anjali is playing the lead role in this year's production of 'Sister Act') have made for a wonderful seven years at SGS.
+Anjali spoke of her time at school and how a combination of being supported academically, the sense of community and her co-curricular activities (Anjali is playing the lead role in this year's production of 'Sister Act') have made for a wonderful time at SGS.

 Edward shared his own journey too – the clubs he joined as a First Year which then evolved into involvement in the Model United Nations Club in later years; his love for Classics, and his onward aspirations after receiving an offer to read Philosophy, Politics and Economics at Oxford.
 Edward noted that his 'future achievements I owe in part to Bursary Fund donors'.
 You can read Edward’s story in our recent Philanthropy report.